-Where a tenant assigns a new tenancy, he will automatically be released from the covenants (liabilities and obligations) in the lease.
+Where a tenant assigns a new tenancy, he will automatically be released from the lease’s covenants (liabilities and obligations).
 This means that the assignee will have full responsibility when he takes over the lease.

 What is an Authorised Guarantee Agreement?

 An AGA is the tenant effectively guaranteeing any future breaches of covenant by the assignee.
-This means that if the assignee fails to pay rent to the landlord or causes damage to the property, the landlord can demand payment from the tenant.
+This means that if the assignee fails to pay rent, the landlord can demand payment from the tenant.

 As a tenant’s liability is automatically released on assignment of a lease, the tenant must consent to enter into the AGA for it to be a valid agreement.
 However, in order to obtain consent from your landlord to assign the lease, he may require the tenant to enter into an AGA.
 This leaves the tenant having to choose between remaining in the property, or agreeing to guarantee the assignee’s performance of the lease.